 Today you're going to learn all the potential benefits of CBD and CBD oil.

-We analyzed over 100 scientific papers to see what the current consensus is about the benefits of cannabidiol' (CBD).
+We analyzed 100+ scientific papers to see what the current consensus is about the benefits of CBD.

-Most CBD oils contain more hemp-derived compounds than just CBD (for example other cannabinoids and terpenes).
+Most CBD oils contain more hemp-derived compounds than CBD.
+The most important of these other are cannabinoids and terpenes.

 As you'll learn in the next few minutes:

-We believe that all these additional hemp-derived compounds are also exactly the reason why using a full-spectrum CBD oil is the most effective and potent way to experience the potential benefits of CBD.
+All these extra compounds are also exactly the reason why a full-spectrum CBD oil is the most effective way to get the benefits of CBD.

 Here's why:

-There's some scientific evidence indicating that other hemp-derived cannabinoids and terpenes act synergistically to CBD.
+Scientific evidence shows that other hemp-derived cannabinoids and terpenes act synergistically to CBD.

 If you're looking for a high-quality full-spectrum CBD oil, go to our list of best CBD oils.

-A discussion on the benefits of CBD oil, however, wouldn't be complete without highlighting its potential side effects as well.
+But a discussion on the benefits of CBD wouldn’t be complete without highlighting its side effects.

-Even though CBD has potential benefits, you'll also learn that there is little scientific proof that CBD can truly ‘cure’ anything.
+CBD has many potential benefits.
+But there’s little scientific proof that CBD can truly ‘cure’ anything.

-Most benefits associated with CBD relate to easing the symptoms of various conditions, and even then, clinical evidence is rare.
+Most benefits of CBD relate to easing the symptoms of various conditions.
+And even then, clinical evidence is rare.

 Keep reading!